-(Pocket-lint) - If you've used a computer in you're lifetime, then you've most definitely experienced a stubborn, unresponsive app.
+(Pocket-lint) - If you've used a computer in your lifetime, then you've most definitely experienced a stubborn, unresponsive app.

 This is when an app - be it Chrome, Photoshop, a game, what have you - freezes and won't close normally, leaving you with no choice but to force-quit it.
 Surely, we all know how to force an app to close on PCs at this point.
 But Macs, well, they're an entirely different beast.